Why UNMC College of Dentistry Postgraduate Programs?

 An objective standardized clinical examination (OSCE) will be given to students annually in order to help monitor their progress and identify strengths and deficiencies.
 A departmental clinical comprehensive examination will be given to all third-year residents during the Fall Semester.
 Details of the examination procedure will be available at least six weeks prior to the scheduled time and will follow a format similar to that of the American Board of Orthodontics.

 Participation in undergraduate teaching is a required activity for second year postgraduate students.
 A regular or temporary Nebraska Dental License is mandatory for postgraduate students.

 A research project is required.
-The project is part of the requirement for an advanced academic degree (M.S. or Ph.D.).
-The complete M.S. thesis or Ph.D. dissertation must be received and approved by UNMC Graduate Studies before the Certificate of Specialization will be awarded.
+The project is part of the requirement for an advanced academic degree (M.S.).
+The complete M.S. thesis must be received and approved by UNMC Graduate Studies before the Certificate of Specialization will be awarded.

-Clinical experiences for students include a periodic rotation to participate with the Boys Town National Research Hospital Cleft Palate-Craniofacial Team where students evaluate and plan treatment for children with craniofacial birth defects.
+Clinical experiences for students include a periodic rotation to participate with the Boys Town National Research Hospital Cleft Palate-Craniofacial Team and the Children's Nebraska where students evaluate and plan treatment for children with craniofacial birth defects.

 Cardiopulmonary Resuscitation (CPR)